Two Tweets & A Blog

 Let’s save the science for the next chapter.
 First, let’s just focus on the main point: Relationships are more important than stuff.

-John Wooden, the famous basketball coach at UCLA. won ten national championships, yet his coaching advice more often emphasized relationships over winning.
+John Wooden, the famous basketball coach at UCLA, won ten national championships, yet his coaching advice more often emphasized relationships over winning.
 For instance, he told his players to always thank the teammate who passed the ball after you made a basket.
-One player asked him this was possible during a game.
+One player asked him how this would be possible during a game.
 Wooden responded, “Just give him a nod or throw him a finger.”
 The player said, “What if he’s not looking?”
 Wooden said, “He will be.”

-Coach Wooden understood the importance of relationships and his leadership philosophies were a constant reminder.
+Coach Wooden understood the importance of relationships, and his leadership philosophies were a constant reminder.
 To learn more about Wooden’s leadership philosophies, go to Sys-Tao/links.
-You will see that he was always telling us: It is the way we play, and not the score, that matters.
+You will see what he was always telling us: It is the way we play, and not the score, that matters.

 On April Fools Day 1980, Bob Browne and his partners invested $7.5 million in a Leveraged Buy Out (LBO) to buy an Oklahoma based Coca-Cola bottling company.
 When they sold the company in 2011, they had recouped over $400 million in after-tax dollars!